 Yes, lying down after a workout could be an ideal time to sleep.
 During exercise, you’ve exerted a lot of energy and put a strain on tissues and muscles.
 Sleeping right afterward is a great time to repair and recover.

-Learn more: Pros and Cons of Post-Workout Naps
+Learn More: Pros and Cons of Sleeping After Workout

 Can I nap at work?

 The short answer is, it depends.
 Some workplaces frown upon this practice while others encourage it.
 More companies are becoming cognizant of the benefits of napping during the day, so you may be one of the lucky employees who get to take a siesta after lunch.

 If your workplace isn’t amenable to this habit, try to fit in a short rest during lunch or a longer break.

 Interested in learning more?
 Check out our guide on how to sleep anywhere?

 College students may find that their need for sleep increases as they have long days and all-night study sessions.
 A 20 to 25-minute snooze may provide temporary relief, but if the student is studying for an exam or working on a demanding project, then a longer sleep may be in order.
 Typically, the most long-lasting effects of napping occur at about the 60 to 90-minute mark.

 A lot of people claim that they aren’t nappers.
 They say that they wake up feeling tired, heavy, and drained.
 They say that they drag their feet for the rest of the day and feel even more tired when it’s time for bed.